Student Essay Contest

 Sponsored by AWM and Math for America

-To increase awareness of women’s ongoing contributions to the mathematical sciences, the Association for Women in Mathematics (AWM) and Math for America co-sponsor an essay contest for biographies of contemporary women mathematicians and statisticians in academic, industrial, and government careers.
-The essays will be based primarily on an interview with a woman currently working in or retired from a mathematical sciences career.
+To increase awareness of the ongoing contributions to the mathematical sciences by women and to promote gender inclusivity, the Association for Women in Mathematics (AWM) and Math for America co-sponsor an essay contest for biographies of contemporary mathematicians and statisticians in academic, industrial, and government careers.
+Each essay will be based primarily on an interview with a woman or an individual from any underrepresented gender identity in the mathematics community who is currently working in or retired from a mathematical sciences career.
 Participation is open to middle school, high school, and undergraduate students.

 Submission Packet.
 A valid submission will contain the following information:

-• A biographical essay of approximately 500 – 1000 words in length, based primarily on an interview you conduct with a woman currently working in or retired from a mathematical career;
+• A biographical essay of approximately 500 – 1000 words in length, based primarily on an interview you conduct with a woman or an individual from an underrepresented gender identity in the mathematics community who is currently working in or retired from a mathematical career;

 • A short (approximately 100 words) biographical sketch of the student contestant.
 This biographical sketch can be written in the first person, and it should include the student’s name, grade level, school, and mathematical interests;